Ex-Dewey finance director admits accounting was false

 Canellas also said he, Sanders and others provided information “that we knew to be false” to investors in a $150 million bond offering in 2010, and that he participated in efforts to keep the firm’s auditors, Ernst & Young, in the dark.

-Lawyers for the executives charged in the case played down the potential impact of Canellas’s statement.
-All of the executives have pleaded not guilty.

-Attorney Elkan Abramowitz, who represents Davis, said the statement does not contain “any direct evidence of wrongdoing against Davis because there isn’t any.”
+“We’re not surprised that a cooperating witness who has admitted to a crime is trying to implicate others and blame them, especially when he got such a sweet deal,” said New York attorney Edward Little, who represents Sanders.

-Austin Campriello, the attorney who represents DiCarmine, called Canellas’s statement a “very thin reed on which to build a case against Steve DiCarmine.”
+Attorney Austin Campriello, who represents DiCarmine, called the statement a “very thin reed on which to build a case against Steve DiCarmine.”
 He said the case against his client “will crumble.”

-New York attorney Edward Little, who represents Sanders, said he was not surprised “that a cooperating witness who has admitted to a crime is trying to implicate others and blame them, especially when he got such a sweet deal.”

-Canellas said in the statement that he interacted with Sanders on a daily basis and discussed their activities.

-Lawyers for Warren and Canellas could not be immediately reached for comment.
+Lawyers for Davis and Warren did not immediately return calls for comment.

 Agreements for the six other employees who have pleaded guilty are expected to be unsealed on Friday.